-The course - that includes 2.5 movies, a field trip and a lecture of an Israeli-Jewish war veteran - deals with an enigmatic phenomenon: collective memory (CM), namely, the way a group views its past events.
+The course - that includes two movies, a field trip and a guest lecture of an Israeli-Jewish war veteran - deals with an enigmatic phenomenon: collective memory (CM), namely, the way a group views its past events.
 Specifically, it focuses on the Israeli-Jewish ("Israeli") CM of the Israeli-Arab/Palestinian conflict ("the conflict").

 CM is an important socio-psychological phenomenon because it significantly influences the social and political spheres, both within a country and externally.
 This is why in recent decades CM of conflicts has gained major salience worldwide.

-The course has four main parts.
-It starts with a (A) theoretical background regarding CM in general and that of conflicts in particular: the main theories and concepts as well as the characteristics of historical narratives.
-Based on this theoretical foundation, the course moves on to the (B) Israeli CM of the conflict.
-This second part is divided into two sub-parts: B1) Israeli CM of the conflict at large, addressing the memory of various major events of the conflict (until the mid-term test); B2) Israeli CM specifically referring to one of the major historical events of the conflict - the 1948 Palestinian exodus, leading to the creation of the Israeli/Jewish CM of Hanukkah, a holiday that actually addresses a conflict - between the Jews and the the Seleucid Empire.
-Onward, in order to provide some context to the Israeli CM of the conflict, the third part provides a (C) comparative perspective, that addresses the Palestinian CM of the conflict.
-The final part includes (D) class presentations of the students that address various case studies and topics regarding the Israeli collective memory of the conflict.
+The course has three main parts.
+It starts with (A) a theoretical background regarding CM in general and that of conflicts in particular: the main theories and concepts as well as the characteristics of historical narratives.
+Based on this theoretical foundation, the course moves on to (B) the Israeli CM of the conflict.
+This second part is divided into two sub-parts: B1) Israeli CM of the conflict at large, addressing the memory of various major events of the conflict (until the mid-term test); B2) Israeli CM specifically referring to one of the major historical events of the conflict - the 1948 Palestinian exodus, leading to the creation of the Palestinian refugee problem.
+The final part (C) includes class presentations of the students that address various case studies and topics regarding the Israeli collective memory of the conflict.
 For more information see below the detailed program of the classes.